Certifications due for recertification within the transition period

 If you apply for your renewal(s) before you complete your recertification examination(s), the NRCan NDTCB will process your application (including fees), but will not renew your certification(s) until you have passed your recertification exam(s).
 Please note that payment of fees does not complete or guarantee the renewal and recertification processes.
 Renewal and recertification fees are non-refundable and non-transferable.

-For example, if you are required to renew by December 31, 2019 and were born in April, the new expiry date of your certification would be April 15th 2024.
+For example, if you are required to renew by December 31, 2019 and were born in April, once you have successfully renewed your certification, you will have an expiry date of April 15th 2024.

 Six months prior to your certification expiry date the NRCan NDTCB will issue a notice of renewal, which will include links to the renewal application and other required forms.
 As described in paragraph 10.2 of CAN/CGSB-48.9712-2014 / (ISO 9712:2012, IDT), it is the responsibility of the certificate holder to initiate the renewal procedure and to submit the renewal application to the NRCan NDTCB within six months of certification expiry.
 To ensure that you receive the renewal notice, please inform the NRCan NDTCB of any change in contact information, including your email address.